-High The months of December, January and February, when severe conditions might reexpected.
+High The months of December, January and February, when severe conditions might reasonably be expected.
 Low The months of November and March, when severe conditions may occur.
-The months of December, January and February, when severe conditions might reasonably be expected.
-The months of November and March, when severe conditions may occur.
 Marginal The months of October, April and May, when severe conditions are not expected, but will be continually monitored with appropriate action taken when required.